Gated Tree Cross-Attention for Checkpoint-Compatible Syntax Injection in Decoder-Only LLMs

 Instruction: Choose the correct option based on the question.
 Output the full text of the chosen option exactly as it appears under Options.\\ Demonstration format (repeated 10 times)\\ Context: Read the context and choose the most plausible continuation. \\ \{context\}\\ Options:\\ A. \{ending0\}\\ B. \{ending1\}\\ C. \{ending2\}\\ D. \{ending3\}\\ Answer: \{gold\_answer\}\\ Context: Read the context and choose the most plausible continuation. \\ \{context\}\\ Options:\\ A. \{ending0\}\\ B. \{ending1\}\\ C. \{ending2\}\\ D. \{ending3\}\\ Answer:

-\subsection{Winogrande (5-shot)}
+\subsection{WinoGrande (5-shot)}

 Instruction: Choose the correct option based on the question.
-Output the full text of the chosen option exactly as it appears under Options.\\ Demonstration format (repeated 5 times)\\ Question: \{Question\}\\ Options: \\ A.\ \{option\_A\} \\ B.\ \{option\_B\}\\ Answer: \{gold\_answer\}\\ Question: {Question}\\ Options: \\ A.\ \{option\_A\} \\ B.\ \{option\_B\}\\ Answer:
+Output the full text of the chosen option exactly as it appears under Options.\\ Demonstration format (repeated 5 times)\\ Question: \{Question\}\\ Options: \\ A.\ \{option\_A\} \\ B.\ \{option\_B\}\\ Answer: \{gold\_answer\}\\ Question: \{Question\}\\ Options: \\ A.\ \{option\_A\} \\ B.\ \{option\_B\}\\ Answer:

-\section{\texorpdfstring{Grid Search for the structural coefficient $\alpha_{\text{struct}}$}{Grid Search for the structural coefficient alpha\textunderscore struct}}
+\section{\texorpdfstring{Grid Search for the Structural Coefficient $\alpha_{\text{struct}}$}{Grid Search for the structural coefficient alpha\textunderscore struct}}

-GTCA injects parse tree information through a gated tree cross-attention branch and integrates the resulting structural update via a token update masked weighted by a structural coefficient $\alpha_{\text{struct}}$.
+GTCA injects parse tree information through a gated tree cross-attention branch and integrates the resulting structural update via a token-update-masked residual weighted by a structural coefficient $\alpha_{\text{struct}}$.
 In practice, $\alpha_{\text{struct}}$ controls the strength of structure injection and therefore mediates a trade-off between (i) syntactic specialization and (ii) retention of general-purpose capability.
 We select the target $\alpha_{\text{struct}}$ via grid search, as stated in the main experiments section.